 - Competing community interests as they relate to the configuration of councilmember district boundaries

-Population estimates and projections
+Population Estimates and Projections

 The Planning and Development Services Department is responsible for the City’s population estimates based on housing units, occupancy, and household size using the most recent Decennial Census as a baseline.
-As shown below, the City of Boerne has seen constant growth for many decades.

 Census Bureau links